hcoles/pitest-site/pages/faq.markdown

 ## Could I accidentally release mutated code if I use PIT?

-No. The mutations that PIT generates are held in memory and never written to disk.
+No. The mutations that PIT generates are held in memory and never written to disk, except if explicitly enabled using the `EXPORT` feature.
+But even then they are only dumped inside the report directory and should not be released accidentally.

 ## Where are snapshot releases uploaded to?